 HubSpot’s detailed sales planning tool has all the important sections that help refine your sales planning process.
 These sections include company history, goals, target market, tools, prospecting and marketing strategy, team structure, action plan, and budget.

-Sales planning is vital for small businesses and startups.
+Sales planning is vital for growing businesses and startups.
 Without a plan, it can be challenging to focus on the most important tasks and achieve sales goals.
 There are a few essential best practices that should be followed when creating a sales plan:

 - Get the budget right: Successful implementation of your sales plan will depend on the budget you have at your disposal.
 Focus on creating as accurate a budget proposal as possible to ensure you have the necessary resources to carry out your plan.